Documentation

 Architecture

-API Keys
+REST API

-Enabling / Disabling the API
+Enabling and disabling the API

-Managing API Users
+Managing API users

-Each API user is a service account — a dedicated identity for one external integration.
-API users are subject to the same roles and permissions as regular users.
-Assign only the roles the integration actually needs.
+Each API user is a dedicated identity for one integration.
+It is subject to the same roles and permissions as a regular user, so assign only the roles the integration needs.

 Create an API user:

-2. Enter a display name (required)
+2. Enter a display name.
+This field is required.

-Authenticating Requests
+Authenticating requests

 X-API-Key: prm_<your-key>